SparksSkywere/servermanager/README.md

 # servermanager
-C# based server manager for windows (mostly for games)
+Powershell based server manager for windows (mostly for games)

+THIS IS TO BE UPDATED